Please fill in the form below, so we can support you in your request.

 Robo/TSN - FPGA-based Industrial Network with TSN Architecture

-Robo/TSN for Industrial Multi-Gigabit Ethernet
+Robo/TSN for Industrial Network with Multi-Gigabit Ethernet & Multi Protocols

 AI and videos need high data rates and are breaking industrial networking.
 In industrial environments and control technology, real time requirements are common practice.
 Since camera technology, image recognition or AI become more and more usual, hard real time requirements combine with extremely high data rates.
 Sensors provide up to 25 Gbps data which has to be transferred, processed and evaluated real time with reliable low latency.